jarv/jarv.org/content/posts/command-with-timeout.md

 }
 ```

-Here we are sending a `SIGKILL` to the process ID negated, from the [kill man page](https://man7.org/linux/man-pages/man2/kill.2.html)
+This sends a `SIGKILL` to the process ID (negated) which is how you send a signal to the process group, which is documented on the [kill man page](https://man7.org/linux/man-pages/man2/kill.2.html).

 ```
 If pid is less than -1, then sig is sent to every process in the